huggingface/transformers/docs/source/model_doc/layoutxlm.rst

     model = LayoutLMv2Model.from_pretrained('microsoft/layoutxlm-base')

-Note that LayoutXLM requires a different tokenizer, based on :class:`~transformers.LayoutXLMTokenizer`/:class:`~transformers.LayoutXLMTokenizerFast`.
+Note that LayoutXLM has its own tokenizer, based on :class:`~transformers.LayoutXLMTokenizer`/:class:`~transformers.LayoutXLMTokenizerFast`.
 You can initialize it as
 follows: